macicchino/MechaCar_Statistical_Analysis/README.md

 - Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+I think comparing cost data against variables MPG, Horse Power, and Safety Rating for MechaCar vechicals could be a useful added value comparison to the competitions vechicles.

-- In your description, address the following questions:
+In your description, address the following questions:
 - What metric or metrics are you going to test?
-    - The
+  - I want to test cost data against variables MPG, Horse Power, and Safety Rating.
 - What is the null hypothesis or alternative hypothesis?
+  - The null hypothesis would be that MechaCare Costs have no significant relationship with any of the variables MPG, Horse Power, and Safety Rating.
+To reject the null, we would need to find an impace on price from one of the tested variables.
 - What statistical test would you use to test the hypothesis?
 And why?
+  - I would run a multiple linear regression on all the variables to test if any of the variables have a statiscial impact on costs.
+This way we can see how MechaCar costs compare to competition and could be an important selling point.
+For example, if costs doesn't increase with a high saftey rating while costs in competiton cars this is the case.
+Then MechaCar could advertise that they provide safe vechicals but don't 'charge more' for safety compared to the competition.

 - What data is needed to run the statistical test?

+I would need cost(Selling Price) data as well as the variables MPG, Horse Power, and Safety Rating for MechaCar vechicals.
+I would need the equilivent data for the competition.
+Ideally, a full population dataset to compare to.